 - Signature lines for witnesses or notaries

-The acknowledgment form also must include a statement to be signed by both parents indicating they understand that signing the affidavit of paternity is voluntary and that they understand what their rights, responsibilities, alternatives, and consequences are.
+In many states, registration also includes a statement to be signed by both parents indicating they understand that signing the affidavit of paternity is voluntary and that they understand what their rights, responsibilities, alternatives, and consequences are.
 The form also must include a brief explanation of the legal significance of signing a voluntary paternity affidavit and a statement that both parents have 60 days to rescind the paternity acknowledgment affidavit.
 States may also require additional optional information based on State statutes or regulations.

-Approximately 44 States, the District of Columbia, and the U.S. Virgin Islands make provisions in their statutes that allow putative fathers to revoke or rescind a notice of intent to claim paternity.
-Of these States, approximately 15 allow revocation at any time.
-Revocation is effective only after the child’s birth in Arkansas and Iowa, and Florida allows revocation of a registration prior to the child’s birth only.
-Approximately 28 States, the District of Columbia, and the Virgin Islands limit the right of rescission to 60 days after the paternity claim is submitted or prior to a court proceeding to establish paternity, whichever occurs first.
-In 19 States and the Virgin Islands, a claim of paternity may not be revoked after the 60-day period except by court action on the basis of fraud, duress, or material mistake of fact.
+Most states limit the right of rescission to 60 days after the paternity claim is submitted or prior to a court proceeding to establish paternity, whichever occurs first.
+A claim of paternity usually may not be revoked after the 60-day period except by court action on the basis of fraud, duress, or material mistake of fact.

-Most States will accept a written, notarized statement for rescission.
-Seven States, however, require a court proceeding for revocation of a claim.
-Access to information maintained in registries also varies from State to State.
+Most states will accept a written, notarized statement for rescission.
+However, some require a court proceeding for revocation of a claim.
+Access to information maintained in registries also varies from state to state.
 Many jurisdictions permit certain persons access to registry records.
 In general, these are people with a direct interest in a case.
-Typically, persons entitled to access include birth mothers, courts, attorneys, licensed adoption agencies, prospective adoptive parents, State departments of social services, State offices of child support enforcement, registries of States, or any other person upon a court order for good cause.
+Typically, persons entitled to access include Birth Mothers, courts, attorneys, licensed adoption agencies, prospective Adoptive Parents, State Departments of Social Services, State offices of child support enforcement, Registries of States, or any other person upon a court order for good cause.